tejaswigowda/book.programmingthecloud.com/src/ptc/prelims/theComputer.md

-# Programmer's Model of a Computer
+# Programming Model of a Computer

 We now know that clients and servers are programs that communicate with one another according to the client-server model.
 But <i>where within the nodes of the Internet